afindlay/mozillians/docs/ldap-developer-notes.rst

 * st (state or province name)
 * l (locality)
 * postalCode
+* labeledURI - pointers to websites
+* mozilliansDateStarted

 In addition the user can modify their own password: see below for details.